-- Understanding the issues which affect participation in sport. - Know about the role of sport in promoting values. - Understand the importance of hosting major sporting events. - Understand the role of national governing bodies.
+- Understanding the issues which affect participation in sport. - Know about the role of sport in promoting values. - Understand the importance of hosting major sporting events. - Understand the role of national governing bodies. - Understand the role of technology in sport.

 Performances and leadership in sports activities (M) 80 marks